PancakeTAS/fluff/README.md

 You can also press the search key (if you have one) to open the current track in your browser.

 ## How does it work?
 Fluff uses yt-dlp to download up to twelve tracks at a time, encodes them using ffmpeg and then plays them using the Java Sound API.
-Pausing will become a feature too.. eventually